ataylor32/django-username-email/README.rst

 The only difference between CUser and the vanilla Django ``User`` is email address is the ``USERNAME_FIELD`` (and username does not exist).

-CUser supports Django 2.2 - Django 3.2.
-If you need to use CUser with Django 1.8 - Django 2.1, you must install an older, unmaintained version of CUser, as noted in the "Install & Set up" section.
+CUser supports Django 2.2 - 4.0.
+If you need to use CUser with Django 1.8 - 2.1, you must install an older, unmaintained version of CUser, as noted in the "Install & Set up" section.

 Why use CUser?